vindolin/HomeBase14/README.md

 I started this project because I wanted to learn Flutter/Dart and I needed a real-life project to safely sharpen my claws on.

-As a fan of open source home automation and a lot of heterogeneous devices all having different styles of MQTT payloads, this was a good opportunity to replace all the generic control programs with a program tailored to my needs.
+As a fan of open source home automation and a lot of heterogeneous devices all having different styles of MQTT payloads, this was a good opportunity to replace all the different control programs with one tailored to my needs.

-After trying different frameworks, I chose Riverpod for data-binding and while all the different providers and their notifiers irritated me a lot at the beginning, I'm really happy with that decision now.
+After trying different reactive state frameworks, I chose Riverpod for data-binding and while all the different providers and their notifiers irritated me a lot at the beginning, I'm really happy with that decision now.

+I really like Flutter's declarative approach and the robustness of the resulting app.

 This project is Work In Progress and there's a lot of stuff that I would do different now after I learned more about Flutter/Dart and the libraries I'm using.